-In 2011 I went to Vancouver for a travel blogging conference.
-This was the third or fourth year of the conference, but my first time attending.
-I was excited to check to go and check it out.
-Vancouver is only a 90 minute flight from where I live.
+In 2011 I went to Vancouver for a travel blogging conference, which was my first time attending this conference.
+Vancouver is only a 90-minute flight from where I live.
 The city is by the ocean.
 There are mountains.
 There’s great food.
-There’s lots to see and do there.
-And the weather is pretty temperate year round (something that makes it pretty tempting to go there when the winters are unbearable here in Edmonton).
+There are many things to see and do there.
+And aside from rain the weather is relatively mild year-round (making it pretty tempting to go there when winters get unbearable here in Edmonton).

 Side note: when I was living in Ireland and people found out I was Canadian I received one of two comments.